remind101/policies/terms-of-service.md

 #### What this is saying

 Remind's basic service is free right now, and we have no plans to charge users for the basic service.
 We will charge fees to those individuals who select our Individual Plans, or those schools or districts that sign contracts to purchase our School or District Plans.
 You may choose to use and pay for additional products and services that we or our partners offer.
 We'll make it clear when fees are added to Remind.
 We promise :)

 ---

 ## Additional terms

 This Agreement applies to all users of our Services, but there are special terms for you depending on what type of user you are and whether you use the service for free, as do the vast majority of our users, or pay for use of Remind.

 If you are, for example, a student, teammate or parent who is invited to be or added as a member of a class or group by an Organizer, you are a **Participant**.
 If you are a staff member of a school or school district that has purchased a paid School or District Plan, and have been given administrative rights, then you are a Verified Administrator.
 If you are a teacher, coach or parent who creates a "class" or "group" of members, then you are an **Organizer**.
 If you are agreeing to this Agreement on behalf of an organization, such as a school or school district, club, or team, you are an **Organization**.
-If you are purchasing an individual account you are a Premium Organizer.
 You may not sign up for or use the Services as someone you are not; Remind may disable or terminate your account if you do so.
 Please read on below to find out what additional terms apply to you.

-*   If you are a **Participant** (such as a student, parent, or other individual invited to join a class or group by an Organizer):
+- If you are a **Participant** (such as a student, parent, or other individual invited to join a class or group by an Organizer):
-    *   You must get your parent or guardian to read and agree to this Agreement before using the Services if you are younger than 18.
+  - You must get your parent or guardian to read and agree to this Agreement before using the Services if you are younger than 18.
-    *   You will only join schools, classes and/or groups to which you have been invited, or to which you belong.
+  - You will only join schools, classes and/or groups to which you have been invited, or to which you belong.
-    *   In certain cases, you may be invited to join a class or group by another Participant who is already a member of that class or group.
+  - In certain cases, you may be invited to join a class or group by another Participant who is already a member of that class or group.
-    *   The Organizer and other Participants of your class or group may be able to view information (including your personally identifiable information but not personal contact information), as well as your User Submissions (defined below).
+  - The Organizer and other Participants of your class or group may be able to view information (including your personally identifiable information but not personal contact information), as well as your User Submissions (defined below).
-    *   If you are connected to an Organization that has purchased a Plan from Remind,  **Verified Administrators** of the Organization will be able to see and edit your contact information.
+  - If you are connected to an Organization that has purchased a Plan from Remind, **Verified Administrators** of the Organization will be able to see and edit your contact information.
 Verified Administrators may be able to add, remove, and/or move you from classes or groups within the same Organization.
-*   If you are accessing the Services as an **Organizer** (such as a teacher, administrator, parent or other adult creating a class or group) and inviting users to join as Participants:
+- If you are accessing the Services as an **Organizer** (such as a teacher, administrator, parent or other adult creating a class or group) and inviting users to join as Participants:
-    *   The Services may allow you to invite users to join and/or to add users to your class(s) and/or group(s).
+  - The Services may allow you to invite users to join and/or to add users to your class(s) and/or group(s).
-    *   You can invite Participants and other Organizers to your class or group by distributing "class codes" or "group codes", and communicate with those users, (in some cases, there may be more than one Organizer per class/group).
+  - You can invite Participants and other Organizers to your class or group by distributing "class codes" or "group codes", and communicate with those users, (in some cases, there may be more than one Organizer per class/group).
-    *   You may only share class or group codes with Participants and Organizers whom you wish to subscribe to your class/group.
+  - You may only share class or group codes with Participants and Organizers whom you wish to subscribe to your class/group.
 If you plan to broadly or publicly publish these codes, you must manage the accuracy of your subscriber lists carefully.
-    *   It's your responsibility to maintain and monitor the accuracy of the list of Participants for each of your classes or groups.
+  - It's your responsibility to maintain and monitor the accuracy of the list of Participants for each of your classes or groups.
-    *   If you are connected to an Organization on a Remind Plan you may receive additional privileges from a Verified Administrator of your Organization.
+  - If you are connected to an Organization on a Remind Plan you may receive additional privileges from a Verified Administrator of your Organization.
 These privileges may include access to information and User Submissions (defined below) (including personally identifiable information but not personal contact information) of Participants and other Organizers in your class, group or affiliated Organization.
-    *   If you are connected to an Organization on a Remind Plan, Verified Administrators of that Organization may be able to join or message members of your class or group, add or update information in your Remind account profile, add, move or remove you from classes or groups affiliated with the Organization, and/or take other actions relating to your access and use of the Services through the Organization.
+  - If you are connected to an Organization on a Remind Plan, Verified Administrators of that Organization may be able to join or message members of your class or group, add or update information in your Remind account profile, add, move or remove you from classes or groups affiliated with the Organization, and/or take other actions relating to your access and use of the Services through the Organization.
-*   If you are an **Organization** (such as a school, school district or club):
+- If you are an **Organization** (such as a school, school district or club):
-    *   You are responsible for maintaining the accuracy of the information relating to your Organization.
+  - You are responsible for maintaining the accuracy of the information relating to your Organization.
 If at any time you learn that a user of the Services claims to be affiliated with your organization but is not, in fact, affiliated with your Organization, or of any other inaccuracy relating to your Organization's information, you will remove that user from your Organization and, if appropiate, notify Remind immediately by visiting [rmd.me/help](https://help.remind.com/hc/en-us/requests/new).
-*   If you purchase an Individual Plan you are a **Premium Organizer** which gives you access to premium features, such as: :
-    *   Delivering SMS messages to carriers that are blocked for free users, and
-    *   Delivering messages with extended length.
-*   If Remind verifies you as a Verified Administrator of your Organization, you may have the ability to perform the following tasks:
+- If Remind verifies you as a Verified Administrator of your Organization, you may have the ability to perform the following tasks:
-    *   invite and add Organizers and Participants to the Services,
+  - invite and add Organizers and Participants to the Services,
-        *   view and manage users and information affiliated with your Organization,
+    - view and manage users and information affiliated with your Organization,
-    *   add, move, or remove Organizers and Participants from classes and/or groups affiliated with your Organization,
+  - add, move, or remove Organizers and Participants from classes and/or groups affiliated with your Organization,
-    *   connect and upload or sync information relating to Organizers, Participants, classes and/or groups using a data upload or syncing mechanism (such as, using CSV upload or through integration with your School Information Systems (SIS)),
+  - connect and upload or sync information relating to Organizers, Participants, classes and/or groups using a data upload or syncing mechanism (such as, using CSV upload or through integration with your School Information Systems (SIS)),
-    *   join classes and groups created by Organizers affiliated with your Organization,
+  - join classes and groups created by Organizers affiliated with your Organization,
-    *   communicate directly with other users affiliated with your Organization,
+  - communicate directly with other users affiliated with your Organization,
-    *   access and manage information and User Submissions, and
+  - access and manage information and User Submissions, and
-    *   view the contact information, which will include personally identifiable information, of all Remind users connected with your school or district, as appropriate, and see which of those users received communications from your school or district.
+  - view the contact information, which will include personally identifiable information, of all Remind users connected with your school or district, as appropriate, and see which of those users received communications from your school or district.
-    *   IF YOU CHOOSE TO DO ANY OF THE ABOVE, YOU REPRESENT AND WARRANT THAT YOU HAVE ALL RIGHTS AND HAVE OBTAINED ALL CONSENTS AND AUTHORIZATIONS NECESSARY TO PERFORM SUCH TASKS AND THAT YOU WILL ONLY USE PERSONAL INFORMATION IN ACCORDANCE WITH APPLICABLE PRIVACY LAWS.
+  - IF YOU CHOOSE TO DO ANY OF THE ABOVE, YOU REPRESENT AND WARRANT THAT YOU HAVE ALL RIGHTS AND HAVE OBTAINED ALL CONSENTS AND AUTHORIZATIONS NECESSARY TO PERFORM SUCH TASKS AND THAT YOU WILL ONLY USE PERSONAL INFORMATION IN ACCORDANCE WITH APPLICABLE PRIVACY LAWS.
-    *   Remind may use the information you upload to the Services in order to verify Organizers' and Participants' affiliations and otherwise to help us provide you with the Services.
+  - Remind may use the information you upload to the Services in order to verify Organizers' and Participants' affiliations and otherwise to help us provide you with the Services.
-*   With respect to all users of Remind, whether you are a, Participant, Organizer or Organization, Premium Organizer or Verified Administrator:
+- With respect to all users of Remind, whether you are a, Participant, Organizer or Organization or Verified Administrator:
-    *   IF YOU INVITE OR ADD ANYONE TO USE REMIND AND/OR USE ANY FEATURE OF THE SERVICES WHICH REQUIRES SHARING PERSONAL INFORMATION OF ANYONE (INCLUDING, WITHOUT LIMITATION, IF YOU IMPORT CONTACTS FROM YOUR ADDRESS BOOK TO THE SERVICES), YOU REPRESENT AND WARRANT THAT YOU HAVE OBTAINED FREELY GIVEN, INFORMED CONSENT FROM EACH PERSON TO:
+  - IF YOU INVITE OR ADD ANYONE TO USE REMIND AND/OR USE ANY FEATURE OF THE SERVICES WHICH REQUIRES SHARING PERSONAL INFORMATION OF ANYONE (INCLUDING, WITHOUT LIMITATION, IF YOU IMPORT CONTACTS FROM YOUR ADDRESS BOOK TO THE SERVICES), YOU REPRESENT AND WARRANT THAT YOU HAVE OBTAINED FREELY GIVEN, INFORMED CONSENT FROM EACH PERSON TO:
-        *   RECEIVE SUCH INVITATION AND BE ADDED TO THE SERVICES;
+    - RECEIVE SUCH INVITATION AND BE ADDED TO THE SERVICES;
-        *   RECEIVE MESSAGES FROM
+    - RECEIVE MESSAGES FROM
-            *   REMIND,
+      - REMIND,
-            *   OTHER PARTICIPANTS OF THE CLASS OR GROUP,
+      - OTHER PARTICIPANTS OF THE CLASS OR GROUP,
-            *   OTHERS WHO HAVE ACCESS TO YOUR CLASS OR GROUP (SUCH AS, ORGANIZERS, PREMIUM ORGANIZERS AND VERIFIED ADMINISTRATORS); AND
+      - OTHERS WHO HAVE ACCESS TO YOUR CLASS OR GROUP (SUCH AS, ORGANIZERS AND VERIFIED ADMINISTRATORS); AND
-        *   PROVIDE THAT PERSON'S PERSONAL INFORMATION TO REMIND.
+    - PROVIDE THAT PERSON'S PERSONAL INFORMATION TO REMIND.

 #### What this is saying

-You have different rights and responsibilities depending on what type of user you are - Organizer, Participant, Organization, Premium Organizer or Verified Administrator.
+You have different rights and responsibilities depending on what type of user you are - Organizer, Participant, Organization, or Verified Administrator.
 In all cases, you need consent from every person you wish to add, invite, or send messages to via Remind.

 ---